 We are located in a house situated on a beautiful, fenced, tree-shaded acre with swings, sand areas, climbing trees and playhouses.
 There is a pottery shop.
 Each group has its own classroom or rooms arranged into interest and activity areas appropriate to the children’s development

 The parent community is an important aspect of Alaya Preschool.
 Parents are encouraged to participate in their child’s classroom with a special activity (music, dance, cooking, etc.), accompanying the class on a field trip or just connecting with their child’s day.
 We require participation in Environment Days where the parents and staff have the opportunity to spend a few hours working together on some aspect of improving or maintaining the facility and environment.
 Parents may choose to pay a maintenance fee in lieu of participation.
 For purchasing new equipment and making major repairs and improvements we depend on fundraising and on parental support (all contributions are tax deductible).
 We require that each family volunteers ten service hours of their time each year toward the planning and organization of our annual fundraising activities or other designated projects.
 Parents may choose to pay a fundraising fee in lieu of fundraising events.

 Alaya Preschool was created in 1977 by a group of parents and teachers under the direction of the late Chögyam Trungpa Rinpoche (1940–1987).
-Originally a division of the Nalanda Foundation, Alaya is now a part of the Early Childhood Education program of Naropa University, which is a private, nonsectarian, college of the Arts and Humanities.
+Originally a division of the Nalanda Foundation, Alaya is now a part of the Contemplative Education Department of Naropa University, which is a private, nonsectarian, college of the Arts and Humanities.
 Naropa, also founded by Chögyam Trungpa Rinpoche, is the only North American college whose educational philosophy is rooted in the Buddhist contemplative tradition.